lingjie0206/Neural_Actor_Main_Code/docs/rendering_pipeline.md

 ## Evaluation for self-reenactment given novel poses

-Our code also support quantitative evaluation by rendering the character under an unseen poses, and compare the output with the ground-truth video.
+Our code also supports quantitative evaluation by rendering the character under an unseen poses, and compare the output with the ground-truth video.
 To do this, [download](https://dl.fbaipublicfiles.com/nsvf/neural_actor/example/sample_with_rgb.zip) and unzip the to ``${PWD}/workplace/sample_eval``.
 Similarly, it contains dataset in the following format:
 ```bash
 <dataset name>
 |-- canonical.obj         # a SMPL mesh of standard canonical pose